Prithviraj Chauhan: Wars in Gujarat

 The Kharatara-Gachchha-Pattavali mentions a peace treaty between Prithviraj, and Bhima II, the Chaulukya (Solanki) king of Gujarat.
 This implies that the two kings were previously at war.
 This war can be dated to sometime before 1187 CE (1244 VS).
 The Veraval inscription states that Bhima's prime minister Jagaddeva Pratihara was "the moon to the lotus-like queens of Prithviraja" (a reference to the belief that the moon-rise causes a day-blooming lotus to close its petals).
 Since Bhima was a minor at the time, it appears that Jagaddeva led the campaign on the Chaulukya side.

 The historically unreliable Prithviraj Raso provides some details about the Chahamana-Chaulukya struggle.
 According to it, both Prithviraj and Bhima wanted to marry Ichchhini, the Paramara princess of Abu.
 Prithviraj's marriage to her led to a rivalry between the two kings.
 Historian G. H. Ojha dismisses this legend as fiction, because it states that Ichchhini was a daughter of Salakha, while Dharavarsha was the Paramara ruler of Abu at the time.
 Historian R. B. Singh, on the other hand, believes that Salakha was the head of another Paramara branch at Abu.
 The Raso also mentions that Prithviraj's uncle Kanhadeva had killed seven sons of Bhima's uncle Sarangadeva.
 To avenge these murders, Bhima invaded the Chahamana kingdom and killed Prithviraj's father Someshvara, capturing Nagor in the process.
 Prithviraj re-captured Nagor, and defeated and killed Bhima.
 This is known to be historically false, as the reign of Bhima II lasted nearly half a century after Prithviraj's death.
 Similarly, historical evidence suggests Bhima II was a child at the time of Someshvara's death, and therefore, could not have killed him.

 Despite these discrepancies, there is some evidence of a battle between the Chahamanas and the Chaulukyas at Nagor.
 Two inscriptions found at Charlu village near Bikaner commemorate the death of Mohil soldiers at the battle of Nagor in 1184 CE (1241 VS).
 The Mohils are a branch of the Chauhans (the Chahamanas), and it is possible the inscriptions refer to the battle described in Prithviraj Raso.

 Sometime before 1187 CE, Jagaddeva Pratihara signed a peace treaty with Prithviraj.
 According to Kharatara-Gachchha-Pattavali, a chief named Abhayada once sought Jagaddeva's permission to attack and rob the wealthy visitors from Sapadalaksha country (the Chahamana territory).
 In response, Jagaddeva told Abhayada that he had concluded a treaty with Prithviraj with much difficulty.
 Jaggadeva then threatened to have Abhayada sewn in a donkey's belly if he harassed the people of Sapadalaksha.
 Historian Dasharatha Sharma theorizes that the Chahamana-Chaulukya conflict ended with some advantage for Prithviraj, as Jagaddeva appears to have been very anxious to preserve the treaty.
 According to historian R.C.
 Majumdar and Satish Chandra his long drawn out struggle against Gujarat was unsuccessful and he suffered a reverse against Bhima.
-Thus, Prithviraj concluded a treaty by 1187 AD.
+Thus, Prithviraj concluded a treaty by 1187 CE.